Frozen Shoulder

 Capsulitis

-Frozen shoulder is a painful condition resulting from chronic stiffness of the shoulder joint and is most common between the ages of 40 and 60.
-Frozen shoulder often occurs when the shoulder has been immobile for a period of time and when a minor shoulder injury heals with scar tissue that affects joint movement.
+Frozen shoulder is a painful condition resulting from chronic shoulder joint stiffness and is most common between the ages of 40 and 60.
+Frozen shoulder often occurs when the shoulder immobility has been present for a period of time and when a minor shoulder injury heals with scar tissue that affects joint movement.
 Even though the causes are not fully understood, frozen shoulder appears to be more common in patients with diabetes, thyroid disease, heart disease or Parkinson's disease.

-- A gradual onset of aching in the shoulder, where the joint tightens up
+- A gradual onset of shoulder pain and aching where the joint tightens up

 - Lying on the affected side is more painful at night.